 One of History’s most famous scientist Elbert Einstein said that ‘’Compounding interest is the eighth wonder of the world’’.
-According to him compounding interest is the most powerful for of the universe.
-“He who understands it, earns it; he who doesn’t, pays it,” Albert Einstein reportedly said.
+According to him, compounding interest is the most powerful for the universe.
+“He who understands it earns it; he who doesn’t, pays it,” Albert Einstein reportedly said.

 The power of compounding works by increasing your wealth exponentially faster.
 It puts the interest earned back into the principal and then reinvests the entire amount to accelerate the process of making a profit.
 In Simple terms it is a process which allows you to earn interest on interest, thus your money works on your behalf for gaining growth.
 The growth rate of money increases because further investments are generated from both, initial principal amount as well as the previously earned interest amount.
 The money keeps growing this way and you get wealthier with the time.

 The power behind Compounding Interest – Let us understand the power of compounding by the following story:

 A long time ago, there was a very brave and honest king, the king was so impressed, with a barber who had done a noble deed for the kingdom, he wanted to reward the barber.
 When the barber heard this, he replied: My wish is simple.
 I want only one grain of rice for the first square of the chessboard, two grains for the second square, four grains for the third square, eight for the fourth square, and so on for all 64 squares.